sebfisch/java-fun/content/docs/parsers/definition.md

 ### Expression parsers

 We are now ready to translate the railroad diagram into parsers.
-Each rule will be translated into a parser that produces and `Exp` instance.
+Each rule will be translated into a parser that produces an `Exp` instance.
 The simplest case is the rule for `const` which we can express by adjusting the result of the `INTEGER` parser as follows.